KastnerRG/Read_the_docs/docs/project1.rst

 2) Preparation
 --------------

+..
+Note:: You should have completed this by now.

 Before you start, we strongly suggest that you go through these high-level synthesis tutorials: Lab 1, Lab 2 and Lab 3 in this document: *ug871-vivado-high-level-synthesis-tutorial.pdf*.
 You can find this document and lab files at `here <https://github.com/KastnerRG/pp4fpgas/blob/master/labs/Vivado_HLS_Tutorial.zip?raw=true>`_